-Some of the pet hazard scenarios that science-fiction movies toss out are about the crew losing it.
-Or, spacewalks going awry.
-Or, starships blowing up.
-Or, on-board computers turning nefarious.
-And then, of course, there’s the all-time favorite of alien attacks.
+Some of the pet disasters that science-fiction movies court involve the crew losing their minds.
+Or spacewalks going awry.
+Or starships blowing up.
+Or on-board computers turning nefarious.
+Then, of course, there’s the perennial favorite of alien attacks.

-One source of such radiation is “galactic cosmic rays,” which originate outside the solar system, and hurtle through interstellar space at speeds very close to that of light.
-They’re the bare nuclei of atoms of nearly every element, and can range in size anywhere between a single proton (hydrogen) to a platoon of 92 protons and 143 neutrons (uranium), they originate in deep space, outside the solar system.
+“Galactic cosmic rays” are one source of such radiation.
+The bare nuclei of atoms of nearly every element, ranging in size anywhere between a single proton (hydrogen) and a platoon of 92 protons and 143 neutrons (uranium), they originate in deep space, outside the solar system.

-From time to time, that’s compounded by explosions on the Sun.
-“Flares” are giant bursts of x-ray (an electromagnetic wave, emitted by electrons) that shoot up from its photosphere.
-They travel at the speed of light in all directions, and take eight minutes to reach Earth.
+From time to time, that’s compounded by explosions on the Sun called “flares,” which are giant bursts of X-ray that shoot up from its non-solid surface—the photosphere—and travel at the speed of light in all directions.

-A watered-down version of this radiation mix reaches us all the time, but it’s mostly blocked out by Earth’s robust and far-ranging magnetic field, generated by its molten iron core.
-On top of that, the atmosphere acts like a 15-feet-wide concrete shell, shielding us from the lethal billows.
+A watered-down version of this radiation mix reaches us all the time, but it’s mostly blocked out by Earth’s robust magnetic bubble.
+On top of that, the layers of our atmosphere act as a thick concrete shell, shielding us from the lethal billows.

 But once outside this protective cocoon, humans will be exposed to its full fury.
 A radiation-proof vessel hasn’t been built yet.

-According to the Nuclear Regulatory Commission, on average, a U.S. resident is exposed to an annual doze of 620 millirem (or 0.62 rem or 6.2 millisieverts) of radiation, which comes from all around us: from the radon in the air we breathe to the bananas we eat.
+According to the U.S. Nuclear Regulatory Commission, on average, a U.S. resident is exposed to an annual doze of 6.2 millisieverts of radiation, which comes from all around us: from the radon in the air we breathe to the bananas we eat.